AgentMC/Sao18/Translate/En/PR-III-01.md

 Because the trembling soul was longing for this encounter.

-When she shake down tears with blinking, Suteica looked straight ahead.
+When she shake down tears with blinking, Stika looked straight ahead.

 While standing up, with her fingertips gently pushed the control stick forward.